 A cleanup contractor that also disposes of the contents of the home or yard of the property pays the solid waste tax to the dumps or transfer station.

 A person that only picks up ready to be disposed of trash or refuse (but does not provide any cleaning services) must collect the solid waste tax from the property owner/manager but does not have to pay the solid waste tax to the dumps or transfer station.
-For further information, see our Refuse/Recycling Guide.
+For further information, see our Solid waste collection/disposal, hazardous waste, and recycling businesses guide.